Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Experiments

 \subsection{Sample-specific Attacks on AEs}

-Figures~\ref{fig:sample_specific_nvae_diffae} present qualitative sample-specific attack results on the highly ill-conditioned models NVAE and DiffAE, showing clear visual differences between outputs of \ours{} and baseline methods under imperceptible perturbations.
-In both models, baseline attacks visibly fail to produce effective perturbations, supporting our hypothesis.
-Additional examples and detailed qualitative results are provided in Appendix~\ref{sampleSpecificAEAppendix} (Figures~\ref{fig:nvaeSampleSpecificAppendix} and~\ref{fig:diffAESampleSpecificAppendix}).
+Figures~\ref{fig:NVAE_DIffAE_sample_specific}(a) and~\ref{fig:NVAE_DIffAE_sample_specific}(b) present qualitative sample-specific attacks on the highly ill-conditioned models NVAE and DiffAE.
+Under imperceptible perturbations, \ours{} induces substantially stronger reconstruction distortions than the baseline LA attacks across multiple distance functions.
+Baseline attacks often fail to produce noticeable output degradation.
+These qualitative results support the conditioning analysis in Section~\ref{sec:expConditioningBehaviour} and further demonstrate the effectiveness of \ours{} in ill-conditioned AEs.